-In Westport House there are the Dungeons to see and a tour of Westport House to learn all about famous Pirate Grace O'Malley and her history.
+- In Westport House there are the Dungeons to see as well as a tour of Westport House to learn all about famous Pirate Grace O’Malley and her history.

 #4.
 Graune Pet Farm & Playcentre

 Graune Pet Farm & Playcentre is located just outside Ballyhaunis on the Galway Road, with over 24 acres filled with fun and activities for all the family.

 Outdoors there is a playground with lots of fun facilities, such as swings, slides, a two lane zipwire and sandpits.
 There are also picnic tables and some great farm walks if the weather is nice.

 There are also of course lots and lots of animals to see such as, Cows, Pigs, Dogs, Cats, Alpacas, Llamas, Emus, Wallaby and many many more.

 #5.
 Ballycroy National Park